ErylMurphy/LAB_U02_D09_PG_PROMISE/README.md

 npm install
 ```

+## API key setup

+[Sign up for Mapbox](https://www.mapbox.com/) and get an API key, which hosts image tiles of the map.

 Create a `client/javascript/config.js` file.
-[Sign up for Mapbox](https://www.mapbox.com/) and get an API key.
 Put the API key inside of `client/javascript/config.js` in this format:

 ```js
 window.accessToken = "YOUR API KEY HERE IN THIS STRING";